alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 > }
 > ```

-&hellip; has the following issues, in addition to the use of `unsigned` for *numbers*:
+&hellip; has the following issues:

 * missing separation of concerns
   in particular that this input operation takes charge of the national language and content of the retry prompt (it should e.g. have been a parameter);